Vieste caciocavallo

 Excellent as an appetizer, melted on bread or grilled accompanied by full-bodied red wines.

-Picture of Candlelight restaurant
+Picture of Lume di Candela restaurant

 In addition to the "Caciocavallo Podolico" a variety called "Caciocavallo Garganico" is produced, with milk from crossbred cattle breeds, but with characteristics very similar to the variant produced exclusively with milk from Podolian cows.